HughP/MLKA/README.md

 Also in contrast to the norms of open source licenses and collaboration practice this repo may contain cited works which are not Hugh's "invention".
 These will always, where possible indicate who the original author/contributor is.
 This is more inline with the academic tradition of publishing (and fair use) rather than the open source tradition of nameless collaboration.
 Which means, in short I may not have the legal right to license everything in this repo under a single license.

 ##Papers and presentations
-_The following papers and presentations can be found in this repo under the `/Publications` folder._
+_The following papers and presentations can be found in this repo under the `/Publications` folder.
+Each subfold contains the data sets used to create those publications in addition to the text based materials for the publication (.pdf/.docx/Keynote slides, etc.)_
 * Paterson, Hugh J., III.
 2015. _Keyboard Layout Design for Minority Languages - (Socio)linguistic (app/im)plications_.
 MA Thesis in progress at the Uninversity of North Dakota.
  * [[In Repo Content](/Publications/2015 - Thesis)]
 * Paterson, Hugh J., III.
 2015. _African Languages: Assessing the text input difficulty_.
 Paper presented at the 46th  Annual Conference of African Linguistics.
 Held at the University of Oregon  26-28.
 March 2015